 11. Customer does not give ANY feedback on deliverables

 This can be a ticking bomb.
-I have witnessed ugly situations by considering the silence of customer as a sign that all is well.
+I have witnessed ugly situations by considering the silence of customers as a sign that all is well.

-Getting into customer’s shoes, their priority to give feedback on deliverables might be lesser than other work that affect their business.
-So the onus is on project manager to get customer feedback in time so impact on future timelines are managed.
+Getting into the customer’s shoes, their priority to give feedback on deliverables might be lesser than other work that affects their business.
+So the onus is on the project manager to get customer feedback in time so the impact on future timelines is managed.

-Action item: best way is to involve someone from customer side throughout development cycle and proactively give them the status of the project.
+Action item: the best way is to involve someone from the customer side throughout the development cycle and proactively give them the status of the project.
 Keep them interested in what is being developed and seek informal feedback.
-This also largely depends on the rapport developed by the project manager with customer.
+This also largely depends on the rapport developed by the project manager with the customer.

-Top talent is expensive, harder to get and to retain.
+Top talent is expensive and harder to get and retain.
 Repercussions are quite obvious and if checks are in place then the impact will be immediate.

 13. Customer has not paid for more than a quarter

-Sometimes (and in some organizations) project manager will not be in the know on financials.
-Even if engineering is doing a great job and making quality deliveries in time, customer may not be in a position to pay.
-Reasons could be many, but it is not a healthy sign.
+Sometimes (and in some organizations) project manager will not be in the know about financials.
+Even if engineering is doing a great job and making quality deliveries on time, customers may not be in a position to pay.
+The reasons could be many, but it is not a healthy sign.

-14. Expectation from each team member across hierarchy is not set
+14. Expectation from each team member across the hierarchy is not set

-Action item: Project organizational charts and position descriptions is the responsibility of the project manager.
+Action item: Project organizational charts and position descriptions are the responsibility of the project manager.

-Each member of the team needs to understand their role, responsibility, authority and expectations – upfront.
-RACI matrix (tabular chart showing individuals Responsible, Accountable, to be Consulted, and to be Informed for each project activity) also helps team members understand expectations from them.
+Each member of the team needs to understand their role, responsibility, authority, and expectations – upfront.
+The RACI matrix (tabular chart showing individuals Responsible, Accountable, to be Consulted, and to be Informed for each project activity) also helps team members understand expectations from them.

 15. No one really understands how the finished product looks like

 This may be an indication of not translating detailed requirements into finished product features.
-This might be also indication of not having clarity in product requirements.
+This might be also an indication of not having clarity on product requirements.
 When they are missing, there will not be specific use cases and corresponding test cases.